testxio/testx/README.md

 	    locator: "css"
 	    value: "li.g a"

-Objects can also be read from CSV file.
+Objects can also be read from a CSV file like that ```testx.objects.add ./path/to/file.csv```.
 The file looks like this:

 	query-input,css,"input[name='q']"
 	search-btn,css,"button[name='btnG']"
 	result-link,css,"li.g a"

+You can mix and match these object maps and can add as many as you like.

-As of **testx 0.7.0** objects ini the object map can be functions as well.
+As of **testx 0.7.0** objects in the object map can be functions as well.
 This gives you the ability to parameterize object.
 This is easiest to explain with an example.
 Let's say you have this object definition:

 	module.exports =
 	  "query-input": (attr, val) ->